-With other loans, like the CommonBond student loan, interest accrues during the in-school deferment period.
+With other loans, interest accrues during the in-school deferment period.
 However, interest capitalization will only occur once, upon entering your repayment period.

 Before your first payment is due, any unpaid interest that has built up is added to the amount you borrowed.
 From that point on, interest accrues on the total balance.

-A loan product of this type may help ease concerns of daily compounding compared with some other loan products.”
+This type of loan may help ease concerns of daily compounding compared with some other loan products.

 Repayment Options During School